prjseal/PasswordGenerator/Readme.md

 - Newer versions of PowerShell (6+)
 - Older versions of PowerShell (Tested on 5.1)
 - Linux, Mac versions of PowerShell (6+)

+## ChangeLog

+###
+1.0.1
+- Changed verb from 'Get' to 'New'
+- Fixed a bug with IncludeUppercase & IncludeNumeric
+- Fixed Module Auto-Loading